marc0908/paper-2025-icps-discrete-manufacturing-time-series-forecasts/README.md

 # Deep Learning-based Time Series Forecasting for Industrial Discrete Process Data

+This repository contains the dataset and source code accompanying the publication available at  https://ieeexplore.ieee.org/document/11087869 .

 ## Dataset

 The dataset is available in the subfolder `dataset/`.